MckinleyWood/perceptual-visualizer/README.md

 ```
 pip install demucs nussl
 ```
-There may be a few dependencies that are not automatically installed, so watch out for that.
+There may be a few dependencies that are not automatically installed, such as [SoX](https://sourceforge.net/projects/sox/) and [FFmpeg](https://ffmpeg.org/download.html), so watch out for that.

 ### Step 3: Install LarsNet
 This project uses [LarsNet](https://github.com/polimi-ispl/larsnet) for its individual drum separation.
 LarsNet is not really set up to work as a python library, so we have made a few minor changes to its code for nicer integration.
 To install, navigate to `larsnet_src/` and run
 ```
 pip install .
 ```
-You will then have to download the pretrained models from the [LarsNet page](https://github.com/polimi-ispl/larsnet), unzip them, and copy the folder into the larsnet folder at `venv/lib/python3.10/site-packages/larsnet/` (or `venv\Lib\site-packages\larsnet\` on Windows).
+You will then have to download the pretrained models from the [LarsNet page](https://drive.usercontent.google.com/download?id=1U8-5924B1ii1cjv9p0MTPzayb00P4qoL&export=download&authuser=0), unzip them, and copy the folder into the larsnet folder at `venv/lib/python3.10/site-packages/larsnet/` (or `venv\Lib\site-packages\larsnet\` on Windows).

 At this point, you should be able run the main script (ideally with a short file because it can take quite a while to run):
 ```